XuanLeee/setUpForAutomationTest/README.md

 # Tips:

 1 Fail scenarios can be found at logs, calabash also will take screen shot for the fail UI and save it in your working directory
+2 Different sceranios can be run with : calabash-android run your.apk --tags @important

 # Set up step for IOS: